MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/request-ratings-and-reviews.md

 ---
-Description: Learn about several ways you can programmatically enable customers to rate and review your app.
+description: Learn about several ways you can programmatically enable customers to rate and review your app.
 title: Request ratings and reviews for your app ms.date: 01/22/2019 ms.topic: article